What is MERIT?

-The MERIT program is the KCI’s premier technology-focused professional development program.
-MERIT is a research-based, educator development program designed to help teachers bolster their curriculum with technology-enhanced learning activities to motivate, challenge and inspire the diverse learners and leaders of the future.
+This research-based, educator development program is designed to help teachers bolster their curriculum with new teaching methodologies.
+A series of technology-enhanced learning activities and guest instructors motivate, challenge, and inspire the diverse learners and leaders of the future.

 MERIT is a year-long program that starts each spring, includes a two-week intensive summer institute, and continues with follow-up classes in the fall and winter quarters.

 MERIT is for any teacher or educational leader who wants to bring what they do to a new level, working with other dynamic educators to focus on technology’s possibilities with creativity, collaboration, and critical thinking.

 What's different this year?

 MERIT has always been the pinnacle of KCI's professional learning programs.
 This year, we are openly recruiting educators from a variety of backgrounds and skills sets.
 We know that pre-service teachers and new in-service teachers require the high quality professional learning opportunities that other more experienced teachers have access to.